ninjasmosa/netlify-site/content/posts/discordisntasgreatasitusedtobe.md

 Thankfully there are alternative messaging platforms that you can use instead of Discord.
 Vote with your wallets and use the service you prefer.
 Here are a few of them:

 *Reminder: These are not endorsements nor am I paid to mention these services.
 I just think they're neat.*
 - [Revolt](https://revolt.chat) - Revolt is a free and open-source messaging application with a layout very similar to Discord.
-It also allows for features otherwise locked behind Discord Nitro (GIF profile pictures) or not even there at all (Markdown formatting for messages and bio).
+It also allows for features otherwise locked behind Discord Nitro (GIF profile pictures) or not even there at all (Markdown formatting for bio and custom themes and CSS).
 - [Microsoft Teams](https://www.microsoft.com/en-GB/microsoft-teams/group-chat-software/) - Microsoft Teams is a free-to-use messaging application by [Microsoft](https://www.microsoft.com).
 It allows for messaging in channels inside of servers as well as video calling.
 Though intended for business meetings there's nothing stopping you for using it for personal use.
 - [Signal](https://www.signal.org) - Signal is a free privacy-focused direct messaging app.
 Though not as feature-packed as Discord, it does allow for group chats and all messages are secured with [end-to-end encryption](https://en.wikipedia.org/wiki/End-to-end_encryption) so you can be sure that nobody from outside is reading your messages.
 - [Escargot](https://escargot.chat) - Escargot is interesting.
 Rather than being a chat app by itself, it is a set of third-party servers to work with the late [MSN Messenger](https://en.wikipedia.org/wiki/Windows_Live_Messenger), essentially bringing it back to life.
 Though I haven't tried it out myself, it's worth a look especially if you have nostalgia for MSN.